-Requesting a Flexible Work Arrangement
+Requesting Flexible Work Arrangements

-Evaluating the Request for a Flexible Work Arrangement
+Evaluating Requests for Flexible Work Arrangements

-Consider a Flexible Work Arrangement request as "reason neutral", ie. the reason for the request is not one of the variables used to determine feasibility.
-If a request is approved based on the employee's needs and not on feasibility, other problems or issues may result for the staff member and unit.
+Consider a Flexible Work Arrangement request as "reason neutral", ie. the reason for request is not one of the variables used to determine feasibility.
+If a request is approved based on the employee's needs and not on feasibility, other problems or issues may result for the staff member or unit.
 If a request is denied based on preconceived notions as to what is or is not a valid reason, the process may be seen as questionable and biased.
 When a request is received, there are several variables used to determine feasibility.

-- The units' programs/projects, including deadlines.
+- Unit programs/projects, including deadlines

-- The staff members performance history, problem solving abilities, sense of collaboration and fit with the request.
+- The staff member's performance history, problem-solving abilities, sense of collaboration, and fit with the request

 Place the approval in writing.
 The toolkit contains approval form letters.

 Please note: Approving a request is at the discretion of the unit/department.
-When a change in the schedule is not possible, other support services may be appropriate.
+When a change in schedule is not possible, other support services may be appropriate.
 Several resources are available through University Human Resources Organizational Effectiveness.

 Tracking Flexible Work Arrangements

 Tracking approved flexible work arrangements is encouraged.
-Use Employee Self Service/Administration/ HR Online Update and HR Reports.
+Use Employee Self Service/Administration/HR Online Update and HR Reports.

 Other Best Practices to Consider